AlecThomson/atflagger/README.md

 ❯ atflagger -h
 usage: atflagger [-h] [-i] [-b BEAM] [-s SIGMA] [-n N_WINDOWS] [-w] [-r REPORT] [-c CORES] [-t THREADS_PER_WORKER] filenames [filenames ...]

 atflagger - Automatic flagging of UWL data.
+This flagger divides each subband into a number of windows, and then uses sigma clipping to remove outliers.
+The number of windows is set by the 'n-windows' argument, and the number of sigma is set by the 'sigma' argument.
+Parallelism is handled by dask.distributed.
+The 'cores' argument sets the number of
+Dask workers, and 'threads-per-worker' sets the number of threads.
+See https://docs.dask.org/en/stable/deploying-python.html#reference for more information.

 positional arguments:
   filenames             Input SDHDF file(s)